A1ice-Z/RealStore/shopping_website/docs/iteration2.md

 - We have made the website fully keyboard-accessible with tab and enter, in order to strive for better accessibility.
 Furthermore, we improved the user feedback a bit by adding hovering effects on buttons and links.
 - Another improvement for accessibility is the usage of aria-tags.
 The tags were put according to mozillas aria-guide (generalized for different browsers), which can be found [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes)
 - We have made tests for all components

+## Technicalities
+- It is possible for an user to submit an empty cart
+- We have used vitest for component tests, but there are some files were we used "vi.Mock".
+The project couldn't interpret "vi", and we couldn't figure out the problem.
+To fix this, we used "jest.Mock" instead.
+This is the only part were we used jest, and as you can see we still use vitest.